 About the grant

-Council makes up to $140,000 available for community and environmental projects that make a positive difference in the District.
+Council makes up to $140,000 ($100,000 general fund and $40,000 environmental fund) available for community and environmental projects that make a positive difference in the District.

 Funding is made of two components - a General fund for social, recreational and cultural initiatives and an Environmental fund for projects associated with the natural environment.

-The Environmental fund has a pool of $40,000.
 Applications may have components that could be allocated to both funds.
+There is no need to specify which fund you are applying to.

 Grants will be "matched" on a 50/50 basis.
-Council's half is a cash grant.
+Council's half is a cash grant with grants between $1,000 to $10,000 being the most common.
 The community group contribution can be made up of any combination of volunteer labour, donated professional services, funds raised through other means and/or donations of materials.

 Community Board Grants